 - Removing bacteria.
 Your dentist does his best to remove the bacteria present in the pockets between your teeth and gums.
 If there are signs of an infection, you may need a round of antibiotics.

 Do you have any questions about the teeth cleaning (painless dental deep cleaning) procedure in the Bronx, NY?
-For more information or to schedule an appointment with the best-rated Bronx deep teeth cleaning dentist?
-Please contact our deep cleaning dentists for a consultation.
+For more information or to schedule an appointment for deep teeth cleaning in the Bronx, please contact our dental office.
+You can also visit our experienced dentist in Co-op City and Claremont for a thorough, painless dental deep cleaning tailored to your needs.